Popcorn-Factory/Arsonist-RoR2/Thunderstorerelease/README.md

 ## Known Issues
 - The UI Gauge is affected by the Guilded Coast water for some reason.
 Purely cosmetic, only affects how the UI is rendered.
 - If someone can tell me how to implement a rope affected by gravity between two fixed objects (gun and the backpack), I'd like some help.
 - Odd issues could possibly require a restart or file validation.
-Please try that and contact me (Ethanol 10) for bugs with a log file.
+Please try that and contact me (ethanol10) for bugs with a log file.
+- Some options do not do anything (I think), If it doesn't do anything immediately consider reverting that option to avoid unintended effects.
+    (One such option is the enableOldLoadout toggle, though I do believe this is disabled.)

 ## Credits
 - Concept, Icons, 2D Art, SFX, Voice talent:
-  - Harmonchaos#7179
+  - harmonchaos
   - <a href="https://twitter.com/DragonRoIlZ">DragonRollZ</a>
   - <a href="https://twitter.com/AnOddHermit">An Odd HermitVA</a> -> Arsonist VA
   - <a href="https://twitter.com/Alycoris">Alycoris</a> -> Firebug VA
 - 3D Modelling, Rigging, Animation:
-  - dotflare#7898
+  - dotflare
 - Programming - Popcorn Factory team (Contact on Discord):
   - ethanol10
   - teal5571